NicolasWoloszko/OECD-Weekly-Tracker/charts.md

 ![](Figures/Weekly_Tracker_United%20States.png)

 Note: The blue confidence band shows 95% confidence intervals.
 Red dots representing GDP growth are official outturns.
 Monthly GDP growth series are used when available (for the United Kingdom and Canada).
 The darkness of the grey background reflects confinement stringency based on the Oxford Blavatnik Index.
-Source: OECD Economic Outlook 108 database; OECD Weekly Tracker; UK Office for National Statistics; StatCan; and Oxford COVID-19 Government Response Tracker (Hale et al., 2020).
+Source: OECD Quarterly National Accounts; OECD Weekly Tracker; UK Office for National Statistics; StatCan; and Oxford COVID-19 Government Response Tracker (Hale et al., 2020).